 Right now I’m all about summer foods and fresh produce and so many salads!
 But what to do when the weather is cool and rainy and all you want is a bowl of soup?
 Like today right now as I look out my window.

-That’s a day when you need spicy Spanish soup! 🍲🌧
+That’s a day when you need this spicy Spanish recipe! 🍲🌧

 Who’s with me?
 I hope you are, because this soup is amazing!
 It’s spicy and creamy and satisfying and exactly the soup you need to make tonight.
 It’s simple to make, but with plenty of layered flavors.

 To make this spicy potato and chorizo soup saute some bacon, then chorizo and onions in your pot.
 Add stock, potatoes, and spices and simmer until the potatoes are soft and the flavors have melded together.
 Enrich with a little cream, add parsley, and serve.